 1. Relational Databases (SQL)

-To give you an example, a relational database for an eCommerce store might include interconnected tables:
+For example, a relational database for an eCommerce store might include interconnected tables:

-- Customers Table – Stores customer ID, name, email, password, and address.
+- Customers Table: Stores customer ID, name, email, password, and address.

-- Orders Table – Records order ID, customer ID, order date, total amount, and shipping ID.
+- Orders Table: Records order ID, customer ID, order date, total amount, and shipping ID.

-- Order Details Table – Tracks order ID, product ID, quantity, weight, and price.
+- Order Details Table: Tracks order ID, product ID, quantity, weight, and price.

-- Shipping Table – Stores shipping ID, order ID, shipping method, cost, and estimated delivery date.
+- Shipping Table: Stores shipping ID, order ID, shipping method, cost, and estimated delivery date.

-This structured approach allows for fast data retrieval, accuracy, and security.
+This structured approach allows fast data retrieval, accuracy, and security.
 Popular relational databases include MySQL, PostgreSQL, Microsoft SQL Server, Azure SQL Database, and Amazon RDS.

 2. Non-Relational Databases (NoSQL)

-For example, a clothing store might store product attributes like size, color, and material, while an electronics store may need to track processor speed, memory size, and connectivity options.
+For example, a clothing store might store product attributes like size, color, and material, while an electronics store may track processor speed, memory size, and connectivity options.
 NoSQL databases don’t require a fixed structure, making them ideal for managing unstructured or semi-structured data.

 Common NoSQL databases include MongoDB, Couchbase, Cassandra, Amazon DynamoDB, and Azure Cosmos DB.